Ottaht1/github-portfolio/README.md

 The GitHub Profile Viewer fetches data from the GitHub API, including user details and repository information.
 It uses React Router for navigation and responsive components to present data to the user.

 ## Preview Link:
-https://helpful-creponne-4cd7b6.netlify.app
+Click on the link below to see a preview of My Own Github Profile Viewer https://helpful-creponne-4cd7b6.netlify.app